 Because Pure Beauty is read by those selling beauty products to consumers, we have to be extra careful about the information we include in the magazine to make sure it’s accurate, as this info will be passed on from store staff to consumers and may affect how the staff do their jobs (e.g. what products they recommend and so on).
 That’s not to say that consumer magazines aren’t as careful, but the information we include tends to be more in-depth because we are essentially trying to help ‘train’ the store staff.
 In addition, the information we include has to be un-biased as we’re merely trying to put across facts – we try to cover a wide range of products and give readers the facts about that products ingredients, claims and clinical trial results rather than just recommending products we like or that may have worked well for us.

-"There are very few beauty journalism jobs out there so you need to make yourself stand out; prove that you are dedicated and beauty-obsessed"
+What would your top tips be for anyone wanting to be a beauty journalist?"There are very few beauty journalism jobs out there so you need to make yourself stand out; prove that you are dedicated and beauty-obsessed"

 Immerse yourself in beauty, read every consumer and trade magazine out there to find out what’s going on in the industry and follow good beauty blogs – we find out about so many new products through blogs.
 Try and get work experience so you can experience the day-to-day reality of being a beauty journalist, and if you find yourself doing menial tasks and not getting the experience you’re after, then politely ask if you can do more to help out – that way it’s worthwhile for both you and the publication.